Tungabhadra River | Map, Origin, Tributaries & Dams

 Table of Contents

-- Bhadra River Origin: The Bhadra River takes its origin from the Bhadra Wildlife Sanctuary, also in the Western Ghats, near Samse village in Chikkamagaluru district, Karnataka.
+- Bhadra River originates from the Bhadra Wildlife Sanctuary, near Samse village in Chikkamagaluru.

-These two rivers flow independently for a short distance and then converge at Koodli, a sacred spot near Shivamogga, forming the Tungabhadra River, which then continues its journey eastward.
+These rivers flow independently for a short distance before converging at Koodli, forming the Tungabhadra.

 Course